0xAbdalrahman/SOC-Monitoring-Lab/README.md

 #### 2.5 Configure Windows Server
 - Rename the server: ADDC01 → Restart.
+- Configure the domain `splunklab.local`:
+    - Open Server Manager → Add Roles and Features.
+    - Install Active Directory Domain Services (AD DS).
+    - Promote server to Domain Controller → Select Add a new forest → Enter domain: `splunklab.local`.
+    - Restart and log in as SPLUNKLAB\Administrator.
+    - Verify in Active Directory Users and Computers (ADUC) that the domain `splunklab.local` exists.
 - Set static IPv4 on the server’s adapter:
   - IP: 192.168.10.7
   - Subnet mask: 255.255.255.0